Biomarker Testing for Breast Cancer

 - how long hormonal therapy should be used

-Some examples of the most commonly used prognostic tests for breast cancer are listed below:
+The most commonly-used prognostic tests for breast cancer include:

 - Oncotype Dx